gayanhewa/docker-compose-nodejs-mongodb-example/README.md

 # Simple List Application on the Raspberry Pi

-This is a fork of [felixrabe/fig-nodejs-mongodb-example](https://github.com/felixrabe/fig-nodejs-mongodb-example) to test `fig` and `docker` on a Raspberry Pi.
+This is a fork of [felixrabe/fig-nodejs-mongodb-example](https://github.com/felixrabe/fig-nodejs-mongodb-example) to test `docker-compose` and `docker` on a Raspberry Pi.

+Notice: `fig` has been renamed to `docker-compose` [recently](https://github.com/docker/compose/releases).

 ## Preparation